 Cognitive Abilities Test (CogAT)

 According to Wiki, the Cognitive Abilities Test (CogAT) is a group-administered K–12 assessment intended to estimate student’s learned reasoning and problem solving abilities through a battery of verbal, quantitative, and nonverbal test items.
 The test purports purpose is to assess student’s acquired reasoning abilities while also predicting achievement scores when administered with the co-normed Iowa Tests.
 The author of the test is David F. Lohman, professor emeritus at the University of Iowa.
+Please read CogAT Introduction for more details.
+Understanding Your Child’s CogAT Scores will help you know more of your kid.

 The Naglieri Nonverbal Ability Test (NNAT) is a nonverbal measure of general ability.
 There are three versions of this test, designed by Jack A. Naglieri and published by Pearson Education.
 The first is the Naglieri Nonverbal Ability Test – Individual Form published in 2004.
 The other two versions were published in 2007 and 2008, respectively.
 This includes the group administered Naglieri Nonverbal Ability Test – Second Edition and the Naglieri Nonverbal Ability Test – Online version.
 The most current version is NNAT2.
 Like all nonverbal ability tests, the NNAT is intended to assess cognitive ability independently of linguistic and cultural background.